GP frequently asked questions

 The Emergency Department page has information in the ‘Referring to this service’ section.

-How do I make an urgent referral for patients with suspected cancer?
+How do I make an urgent referral for suspected cancer?

-Please follow our two week wait referrals guidelines.
+Please follow our urgent suspected cancer referrals guidelines.

 Can I refer outpatients to a specific consultant?